chemalot/chemalot/README.md

 * **`sdfRingSystemExtraction.csh`**
    Fragments input molecules and outputs the largest (linked) ring system as well as the set of the basic rings as SMILES.

-* **`sdfModelCreateValidate.pl`**
-   Use sdfRModelPredictor.pl to create a Machine Learning Model and validate at the same time using randomly selected training and test sets.

 * **`sdfRModelPredictor.pl`**
    Compute the prediction according to the specified model created by sdfRRandomForestCreator.pl or sdfRSVMCreator.pl